rollingrock/EngineFixesVR/README.md

 # Permissions

-reddit user u/xMindweaverx does not have my permission to use this mod for any purpose.
+reddit troll mod u/xMindweaverx does not have my permission to use this mod for any purpose.
 He has singlehandedly destroyed the r/fo4vr subreddit and community.

 Please join r/fallout_VR for your fallout VR modding and support needs.